debiki/talkyard/README.md

 1. Create an empty database:

-        docker/drop-database-create-empty.sh
+        docker/drop-database-create-empty.sh  # 'sudo' if needed

-1. Specify your email address in the config file:

-        vi ../conf/dev-test-localhost.conf
-        # edit this config value:
-        # debiki.becomeOwnerEmailAddress=""  # fill in your email address

-1. Restart Play Framework so the config values will be reloaded:

-        docker-compose restart play

-1. Point your browser to http://localhost/ and follow the instructions, namely to sign up as admin, with the email address you just specified.
-Create a password account — Gmail login won't work because you haven't configured any OpenAuth credentials.
+1. Point your browser to http://localhost/ and follow the instructions, namely to sign up as admin, with the email address `admin@example.com`.
+Create a password account.

-   However when you're asked to confirm your email address by clicking a link in an email that was sent to you — in fact the email couldn't be sent, because you haven't configured any email server.
+   You'll be asked to confirm your email address, by clicking a link in an email that was sent to you — but in fact the email couldn't be sent, because you haven't configured any email server.
+(And `admin@example.com` isn't your address anyway.)

    Instead look in the Play log file: `docker-compose logs play`.
 There you'll find the email — it's written to the log files, in development mode.
 Copy the